rhammell/forest-watch/README.md

     <i>ForestWatch UI</i>
   </p>
 </div>

-Buttons along the map bottom enable users to select the year and product type of satellite imagery to display.

 False Color and NDVI imagery products provide land-cover visualizations which highlight vegetation, making it easier to observe the presense of trees.